obzori/envgraph/README.md

 - **`.env` file discovery** — `.env`, `.env.local`, `.env.production`, etc.
 - **Create example** — turns an existing `.env` into a commit-friendly `.env.example`, blanking values whose names look like secrets (heuristic).
+  Configurable via `envgraph.config`: keep comments and set default values for specific keys (full override, even for sensitive-looking names).
+- **Project configuration** — `envgraph.config.{js,mjs,cjs,ts,mts,json}` is
+  discovered automatically in the project root; run from any subfolder and the config is still found.
 - **Safe static analysis** — exact locations only; `.env` values never appear in output; no code execution, no network access.